Hierarchical Memorization in Large Language Models: Evidence from Citation Generation: Error Analysis

-However, while the saturation threshold identifies where verbatim recall begins, errors still occur even for highly cited papers.
-To understand these failure patterns, we analyze representative error cases across different citation ranges.
-Table~\ref{tab:error} shows four examples revealing a systematic pattern: for high-citation papers ($>$10,000 citations), most author names are typically reproduced accurately, with errors primarily occurring in numeric information, such as volume, issue, and publication year.
+For high-citation papers ($>$10,000 citations), most author names are typically reproduced accurately, with errors primarily occurring in numeric information, such as volume, issue, and publication year.
 In contrast, low-citation papers ($<$5,000 citations) exhibit errors in all author names and their orders, suggesting incomplete memorization of the entire bibliographic record.

+To quantify this pattern, we evaluated the correctness of seven metadata fields (title, first author, co-authors, year, journal, volume, and pages) for each partially hallucinated record (score $= 1$, $n = 68$).
+Field-level correctness was evaluated manually using normalized string matching.
+Case differences, punctuation differences, and common venue abbreviations (e.g., NeurIPS vs. Advances in Neural Information Processing Systems) were ignored.
+The first-author field was considered correct when the surname and initials matched.
+The co-author field was considered correct only when the generated co-author list matched the authentic list up to the level of detail provided by the model.
+Numeric fields such as year, volume, and pages were evaluated by exact match after normalization.
+Figure~\ref{fig:field_score} shows the number of correctly reproduced fields as a function of log-transformed citation count.
+A strong positive correlation (Spearman $\rho = 0.667$, $p < .001$) confirms that higher-citation papers are reproduced with more complete metadata, rather than simply being ``correct or not.''